btcpayserver/btcpayserver-doc/docs/FAQ/README.md

-# BTCPay Frequently Asked Questions and Common Issues
+# Frequently Asked Questions and Common Issues

 This document contains a Table of contents to all FAQ and common issues.